Kentico/xperience-calendar-component/docs/Usage-Guide.md

 ## Single value calendar component

-See [Single value calendar component](Single-Value-Calendar-Component.md) to use the calendar as a single value configurable date-time picker.
+See [Single value calendar component](Single-Value-Calendar-Component.md) to use the calendar as a single value configurable Date Time picker.

-## Multi value calendar component
+## Multi-value calendar component

-See [Multi value calendar component](Multi-Value-Calendar-Component.md) to use the calendar as a date picker of multiple values or range of dates.
+See [Multi-value calendar component](Multi-Value-Calendar-Component.md) to use the calendar as a date picker of multiple values or range of dates.

 ## Dynamic calendar data provider